Drowsy Driving Accident Lawyer in Winter Haven

-- Avoid driving when you normally sleep: Most drowsy driving accidents occur between the hours of midnight and 4 a.m., times when most people are asleep.
-If you can avoid driving during these times, you will be more likely to avoid driving while drowsy.
+- Avoid driving when you normally sleep: Most drowsy driving accidents occur between the hours of midnight and 4 a.m.
+These are times when most people are asleep.
+Can you avoid driving during these times?
+Then you will be more likely to avoid driving while drowsy.

 - Get proper sleep: Most adults require a minimum of seven hours of sleep every night, although that varies from person to person.
 Always make sure you get enough sleep, especially when you are about to drive.